-Note: RiOS 9.0 or later does not support Packet-Order Queue.
-Riverbed recommends that you use SFQ when you configure QoS for Citrix ICA traffic in RiOS 9.0 or later.
+Note: RiOS 9.0 and later do not support Packet-Order Queue.
+We recommend that you use SFQ when you configure QoS for Citrix ICA traffic in RiOS 9.0 and later.

 You can use the Riverbed Application Flow Engine (AFE) to classify Citrix ICA traffic.
 The AFE recognizes Citrix traffic on TCP port 1494 (Citrix-ICA) and port 2598 (Citrix-CGP).
 Use AFE to classify Citrix ICA traffic into a QoS class that is assigned with a higher priority than the QoS classes for other network traffic (Figure 5-9).